What is cheap in Poland?

 Poland has some of the cheapest petrol and diesel prices in Europe.

-According to Cargopedia, petrol and diesel prices in Poland are lower than in some of the country’s immediate neighbours, such as Czechia, Slovakia and Germany.
+According to Cargopedia, petrol and diesel prices in Poland are lower than in some of the country’s immediate neighbours, such as Slovakia and Germany.

 It goes without saying that gas prices are much lower in Poland than in countries such as France, the UK, Belgium, the Netherlands, Italy and Norway.

-As of April 30, 2024, the price of unleaded 95 octane in Gdańsk is around 6,60 zł (1.53 EUR).
-However, petrol is cheaper still in the south-west, south and east of Poland, falling below 6,50 zł in some Voivodeships such as Lubuskie (as of April 30, 2024).
+As of July 31, 2024, the average price per litre of unleaded 95 octane in Poland is 6,37 zł (1.48 EUR).
+In Gdańsk, the price is around 6,60 zł.
+However, petrol prices have fallen below 6,00 zł recently in some Voivodeships such as Zachodniopomorskie (as of August 5, 2024).

 4. Cigarettes